What You See is What You Get: Exploiting Visibility for 3D Object Detection: Exploit Visibility for 3D Object Detection

-\paragraph{Efficient voxel traversal} In order to ensure fast inference times and efficient training times, our visibility computation must be extremely efficient.
+{\bf Efficient voxel traversal:} Visibility computation must be extremely efficient.
 Many detection networks exploit sparsity in LiDAR point clouds: PointPillars\cite{lang2019pointpillars} process only non-empty pillars (about 3\%) and SECOND~\cite{yan2018second} employs spatially sparse 3D ConvNets.
 Inspired by these approaches, we exploit sparsity through an efficient voxel traversal algorithm~\cite{amanatides1987fast}.
-For any given ray, we need traverse only those sparse set of voxels that intersect with the ray.
+For any given ray, we need traverse only a sparse set of voxels along the ray.
 Intuitively, during the traversal, the algorithm enumerates over the six axis-aligned faces of the current voxel to determine which is intersected by the exiting ray (which is quite efficient).
 It then simply advances to the neighboring voxel with a shared face.
 The algorithm begins at the voxel at the origin and terminates when it encounters the (precomputed) voxel occupied by the 3D point.
-This algorithm is linear in the resolution of a single grid dimension, making it quite efficient.
-We perform raycasting of multiple points in parallel and aggregate computed visibility afterwards.
-We also follow best-practices outlined in Octomap (Sec.
-5.1 in~\cite{hornung2013octomap}) to reduce discretization effects during aggregation.
+This algorithm is linear in the grid dimension, making it quite efficient.
+Given an \textit{instantaneous} point cloud, where points are captured at the same timestamp, we perform raycasting from the origin to each point and aggregate voxels' visibility afterwards.
+To reduce discretization effects during aggregation, we follow best-practices outlined in Octomap (Sec.
+5.1 in~\cite{hornung2013octomap}).